-Deductive Teaching Methods: Using Kids' Responses to Build the Lessons
+Deductive Teaching Methods: Using Kids' Responses to

-Having tried a number of teaching methods, I have found that the inductive approach is well-suited for teachers who are more content-oriented or who have a limited amount of time to teach a concept.
+Having tried a number of teaching methods, I have found that the deductive approach is well-suited for teachers who are more content-oriented or who have a limited amount of time to teach a concept.

-This teaching method is usually a quicker way to teach concepts, because it requires less planning time than the inductive methods do.
+This method is usually a quicker way to teach concepts, because it requires less planning time than the inductive methods do.
 Additionally, it allows you to use students' responses to build the content of the lesson on the fly.